-- 1. Approval of any Instrument having a duration exceeding one year would require a resolution adopted by the affirmative vote of at least four commissioners containing a finding that such use of the property would be in the city's best interest and the City Commission's consideration of a fair market value analysis of the property prepared by a qualified independent consultant; and - 2.
-In addition to the requirement of a fair market value analysis described in #1, the approval of an Instrument having a duration exceeding ten years, including any optional renewals or extensions, would require the City Commission's consideration of an accompanying business viability report prepared by a qualified independent consultant; and - 3.
-Each Instrument must contain a provision prohibiting assignment except upon the affirmative vote of at least four commissioners.
+- Approval of any Instrument having a duration exceeding one year would require a resolution adopted by the affirmative vote of at least four commissioners containing a finding that such use of the property would be in the city's best interest and the City Commission's consideration of a fair market value analysis of the property prepared by a qualified independent consultant hired by the City at the private party's expense; and - 2.
+In addition to the requirement of a fair market value analysis described in #1, the approval of an Instrument having a duration exceeding ten years, including any optional renewals or extensions, would require the City Commission's consideration of an accompanying business viability report prepared by a qualified independent consultant hired by the City at the private party's expense; and - Each Instrument must contain a provision prohibiting assignment except upon the affirmative vote of at least four commissioners.